 4.1 Motivation

-In Thailand, nowadays people are more interesting in dental care, and the dental clinic increase very fast, and each clinic has a different amount of patient.
-Dental clinic needs to handle many patients also many problem.
-From this problem is their patient forget their appointment, patient did not have any knowledge about dental care, patient don’t know the dentist schedule.
-For the dental website and mobile application will help dental clinic to solve these problems.
+Nowadays people in Thailand are more interested in dental care, and the number of dental clinics is increasing very fast, each with different number of patients.
+Dental clinics needto handle many patients and also many problems.
+Some of the typical examples are; patients forget about their appointment, patients do not have any knowledge about dental care, patients do not know the dentist schedule.
+Systems dedicated to serving dental care providers and patients will help solve these problems.

-Attributed to the recent years, from the research found that the smartphone user in 2013 are increased by 29.1 percent from 2012 and found that people using mobile internet increased by 32 percent in 2013.
-People always use their phone to do many thing such as entertaining, booking, shopping, communicating, accounting, and marketing.
-IOS is one of popular operating system, for dental clinic using IOS is more suitable because apple company need to approve the application first, so it’s guarantee that the application is approved by high quality company.
+According to a recent research about mobile phone use, the number of smartphone users in 2013 increased by 29.1 percent from 2012 and the number of people using mobile internet increased by 32 percent in 2013.
+People always use their phone to do many things such as entertainment, booking, shopping, communicating with others, accounting, and marketing.
+IOS is one of the major operating systems for mobile devices, for dental clinic using IOS is more suitable because apple company need to approve the application first, so it’s guarantee that the application is approved by high quality company.
 For the user who not use IOS or smartphone another way that the user can keep contact is using the internet through browser.

-When patient arrive at the dental clinic they have to provide their appointment card to an officer and it take times.
-To use QR code to identify the appointment and reduce the work of officer.
-For the dental clinic, QR code is more suitable than barcode because QR code can be read from smartphone also paper and card.
+In addition, such systems for dental clinics may improve the quality of services provided to their patients.
+For instance, most dental clinics rely on appointment cards to receive patients and keep track of their appointments.
+When patients arrive at the dental clinic, they have to provide their appointment card at the reception desk and the officer would have to look up the patient chart, which usually takes time.
+By integrating smartphones and QR codes into the workflow, our system can identify appointments faster and reduce the work of officer.
+For the dental clinic, QR codes is more suitable than barcodes because QR codes can be stored in and read from smartphones as well as traditional paper-based cards.

 4.2 Aim and Objective

-The aim of the dental clinic website and mobile application is to developing a website and mobile application that can help the patient to get make and appointment to the dental clinic and dentist, manage the appointment schedule both dentist and patient, remind the patient about an upcoming appointment, to provide the dentist’s schedule for the visitor who wants to make an appointment, reduce the time and work of the dental clinic officer and to make sure that the patient has an appointment, have a place for patient getting consult form dentist, also giving out any knowledge about dental treatment and dental care.
+The aim of this project is to develop a website and a mobile application that can help patients make appointments with dentists more easily and manage their appointments more efficiently.
+The system should support the management of the appointment schedule for both dentists and patients, remind patients about an upcoming appointment, provide dentists’ schedule to the visitors who want to make an appointment, reduce the time and work of dental clinic officers.
+The system will make sure that each patient has an appointment, gets proper consult from a dentist and also provide useful knowledge about dental treatment and dental care.

 Objectives

-1. To develop the web application and mobile application which
+1. To develop a web application and a mobile application which

-1.1 Facilitate patient to make an appointment.
+1.1 Facilitate patients to make an appointment.

-1.2 Facilitate patient to receive an appointment.
+1.2 Facilitate patients to receive an appointment.

-1.3 Facilitate patient to receive the reminder of the appointment date.
+1.3 Facilitate patients to receive the reminder of the upcoming appointment.

-1.4 Facilitate patient to find the free time for making an appointment.
+1.4 Facilitate patients to find dentists’ availability for making a new appointment.

-1.5 Facilitate patient to change the time to meet the dentist
+1.5 Facilitate patients to change the time to meet the dentist

-1.6 Facilitate patient to ask for an advice with the dentist when he/has has a problem.
+1.6 Facilitate patients to ask for an advice from a dentist when he/she has a dental problem.

-1.7 Facilitate visitor to estimate cost of the treatment program.
+1.7 Facilitate visitors to estimate the cost of treatment programs.

-1.8 Facilitate patient who has a smart phone to use the QR code instead of the appointment card.
+1.8 Facilitate patients who has a smart phone to use the QR code instead of the appointment card.

-1.9 Facilitate patient and visitor to see the information and advertisement about the dental clinic
+1.9 Facilitate patients and visitors to see the information and advertisement about the dental clinic

-2. To provide the service which supports the mobile application and web application on 1
+2. To implement the web services which support the mobile application and web application described in 1

 4.3 Architecture